sabaemrani/Breathing-Sound-Data/README.md

 # Breathing Sound Data
 This dataset includes 30 normal breathing sounds and 37 wheeze sounds collected from publicly available datasets.

+This dataset is made available for raeserch purposes.
+For commercial use, contact the owners of the original sounds listed in "original dat asources".

 Relevant papers: